Instant Pot Rotisserie Chicken Risotto. A loaded main dish risotto, using a store-bought rotisserie chicken for both the broth and the shredded meat.

 - Simmer the wine (optional): Pour the wine into the pot, bring it to a simmer, and simmer for 1 minute, scraping the bottom of the pot with a flat-edged wooden spoon to make sure the rice isn’t sticking.

-- Load up the the pot: Pour in the broth.
+- Load up the pot: Pour in the broth.
 Stir in 1 teaspoon salt, the sun dried tomatoes, and half of the shredded chicken breast.

 - Pressure Cook the risotto for 5 minutes with a Quick Release: Lock the lid, and cook at high pressure for 5 minutes in an Instant Pot, electric pressure cooker, or stovetop pressure cooker.
 (Use Manual Mode or Pressure Cook for an Instant Pot).
 Quick release the pressure, then carefully remove the lid, tilting it away from you to avoid the scalding hot steam.